d-zo/abapys/README.md

 abapys 0.6.4
 ============

-[abapys](https://github.com/d-zo/abapys) is a collection of special purpose Python functions using the commercial Finite-Element-Analysis software [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/ "SIMULIA Abaqus").
+[abapys](https://github.com/d-zo/abapys) is a collection of special purpose Python functions for creating parametrized models or postprocessing simulation results with the commercial Finite-Element-Analysis software [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/ "SIMULIA Abaqus").
 It was created alongside work at the Institute of Geotechnical Engineering